happytomatoe/udacity-capstone-project/README.md

 ## Data Model

 ![img.png](docs/datawehouse_schema.png)
-As the goal of this project is exploratory data analysis there are a lot of tables which data scientist/analysts can use to answer questions regarding different aspects of the provided data.
+As the goal of this project is exploratory data analysis, there are a lot of tables which data scientist/analysts can use to answer questions regarding different aspects of the provided data.

 ### Overview of the tables:
 - fact_review.
-As the heart of the data is the users' review this table represents different aspects of this review.
+As the heart of this dataset are the users' review this table represents different aspects of this review.
 - fact_friend - factless fact table to represent user-friend relation
 - fact_business_category - factless fact table to represent business-category relation.
 Business categories are represented as list in the json source file.
 Currently, in the [insert query](airflow/plugins/helpers/table_insert_queries.py)